dotnet/arcade/Documentation/CorePackages/Publishing.md

         enablePublishUsingPipelines: true
     ```

     2. If the build job makes direct use of `eng\common\templates\job\job.yml` you'll have to do two changes.
 The first is to set the `enablePublishUsingPipelines` parameter to `true` when instantiating `job.yml`.
-The second is to make sure that you use the template `eng\common\templates\job\publish-build-assets.yml` to inform Maestro++ that *all* build jobs have finished executing and passing the parameter `enablePublishUsingPipelines` to `true`.
+The second is to make sure that you use the template `eng\common\templates\job\publish-build-assets.yml` to inform Maestro++ that *all* build jobs have finished executing and that you are setting the template parameter `enablePublishUsingPipelines` to `true`.
 See example below:

       ```YAML
       jobs: